AndreaLanfranchi/EthereumStratum-2.0.0/README.md

       ]
 }
 ```
-where `params` is an array made of two elements: the first is a hexadecimal string representation (32 bytes) of the hashrate the miner reads on it's devices and the latter is the authorization token issued to worker this hashrate is refers to (see above for `mining.authorization').
+where `params` is an array made of two elements: the first is a hexadecimal string representation (32 bytes) of the hashrate the miner reads on it's devices and the latter is the authorization token issued to worker this hashrate is refers to (see above for `mining.authorization`).
 Server **MUST** respond back with either an aknowledgment message
 ```json
 {